Sriramrepaka/Jetbot-BIP/README.md

-# Autonomous Warehouse Lane Follower & Obstacle Avoidance
+# Autonomous Lane Follower & Obstacle Avoidance

 This repository contains the **Brain Node**, a ROS-based controller for an NVIDIA Jetson Nano-powered JetBot.
 The system integrates real-time semantic segmentation for lane tracking and dynamic object detection to navigate warehouse environments autonomously.